lbertelo/mfcrawler/README.md

 to a blacklist.
 Finally, the results can be analyzed and exported in different formats.

 The purpose of this crawler is not to crawl the entire web but is to crawl a portion of the web.
+The crawler allow to analyze the relationships between sites or the content of pages.

 Install and use
 ---------------